-The entry point in the load module to be given control when the subtask becomes active is specified as it is in a LINK or LINKX macro, that is, by using the EP, EPLOC, and DE parameters.
-The use of these parameters is discussed in Chapter 4, "Program management," on page 29.
+The entry point in the load module to be given control when the subtask becomes active is specified as it is in a LINK or LINKX macro, that is, through the use of the EP, EPLOC, and DE parameters.
+The use of these parameters is discussed in Chapter 4, "Program management."
 You can pass parameters to the subtask using the PARAM and VL parameters, also described under the LINK macro.
 Additional parameters deal with the priority of the subtask, provide for communication between tasks, specify libraries to be used for program linkages, and establish an error recovery environment for the new subtask.